dod-iac/terraform-aws-redis-cluster/README.md

 ## Terraform Version

 Terraform 0.13.
-Pin module version to ~> 1.0.0 .
+Pin module version to ~> 1.2.0 .
 Submit pull-requests to main branch.

 Terraform 0.11 and 0.12 are not supported.

 ## Upgrade Notes

+### 1.1.x to 1.2.x

+In 1.2.x, the constraint for the AWS provider is updated to `>= 4.0.0, < 5.0` because of renaming of resource arguments.

 ### 1.0.x to 1.1.x